 This optional register defines the size of the Controller Memory Buffer (refer to section 4.7).
-If the controller does not support the Controller Memory Buffer feature, then this register shall be cleared to 0h.
+If the controller does not support the Controller Memory Buffer feature or if the controller supports the Controller Memory Buffer (CAP.CMBS) and CMBMSC.CRE is cleared to '0', then this register shall be cleared to 0h.